Axway/amplify-central/content/en/docs/amplify_relnotes/20220729_serviceregistry_relnotes.md

 date: 2022-07-11
 ---

-The Service Registry is part of the Provider experience.
-The WebUI is an easy way to view all your API Services (Auto-discovered and manually registered) across all environments, so you can facilitate the adoption/re-use of the similar API Services in an Asset.
+The Service Registry is part of the provider experience.
+The WebUI is an easy way to view all your API Services (auto-discovered and manually registered) across all environments, so you can facilitate the adoption/re-use of the similar API Services in an Asset.
 The Topology view is another way to see the API Services per environment.

 ## New features and enhancements